PNTRR/PNTRR/README.md

 ### Hi there, I'm Michael 👋

-🚀 **Physician by degree, Game Designer & Full-stack Developer by heart.**
+🚀 **Physician by male nurse, Game Designer & Full-stack Developer by heart.**

 I love building products that are useful to at least one person (including myself).
 Whether it's code, a soldering iron, or a sewing machine — if it helps create something new, I'm in.